History of the Scythians: Presence in West Asia

-During the 7th century BCE, the Scythians were present in both Cis- and Trauscaucasia: to the south of the Caucasus Mountains, the Scythians, along with the Cimmerians, became embroiled in the developments of West Asia, and their activities would soon range from Transcaucasia to further south in Media.
+During the 7th century BCE, the Scythians were present in both Cis- and Transcaucasia: to the south of the Caucasus Mountains, the Scythians, along with the Cimmerians, became embroiled in the developments of West Asia, and their activities would soon range from Transcaucasia to farther south in Media.

-Throughout the 7th century BCE, it was from West Asia that the most important outside influences would arrive into the culture of the Scythians settled in Ciscaucasia, which consequently evolved into a "post-Kelermes" Scythian culture over the course of c.
+Throughout the 7th century BCE, it was from West Asia that the most important outside influences would arrive into the culture of the Scythians settled in Ciscaucasia, developing into a "post-Kelermes" Scythian culture over the years c.
 700 to c.
 650 BCE.
-The Scythian and Cimmerian movements into Anatolia and the Iranian Plateau would act as catalysts for the adoption of Eurasian nomadic military and equestrian equipments by various West Asian states: it was during the 7th and 6th centuries BCE that "Scythian-type" socketed arrowheads and sigmoid bows ideal for use by mounted warriors, which were the most advanced shooting weapon of their time and were both technically and ballistically superior to native West Asian archery equipment, were adopted throughout West Asia.
+The Scythian and Cimmerian movements into Anatolia and the Iranian Plateau would also act as catalysts for the adoption of Eurasian nomadic military and equestrian equipment by various West Asian states: it was during the 7th and 6th centuries BCE that "Scythian-type" socketed arrowheads and sigmoid bows ideal for use by mounted warriors, the most advanced shooting weaponry of their time, both technically and ballistically superior to native West Asian archery equipment, were adopted throughout West Asia.

-Cimmerian and Scythian trading posts and settlements on the borders of the various West Asian states at this time also supplied them with goods such as animal husbandry products, not unlike the trade relations which existed the mediaeval period between the eastern steppe nomads and the Chinese Tang Empire.
+Cimmerian and Scythian trading posts and settlements on the borders of the various West Asian states at this time also supplied them with goods such as animal husbandry products—not unlike the trade relations during the mediaeval period between the eastern steppe nomads and the Chinese Tang Empire.